pymc-devs/pymc-examples/examples/case_studies/conditional_autoregressive_priors.myst.md

 +++

 Our final model provided some evidence that the spatial dependence parameter might be $1$.
 However, in the definition of the CAR prior, $\alpha$ can only take on values up to and excluding $1$.
 If $\alpha = 1$, we get an alternate prior called the *intrinsic conditional autoregressive (ICAR)* prior.
 The ICAR prior is more widely used in spatial models, specifically the BYM {cite:p}`besag1991bayesian`, Leroux {cite:p}`leroux2000estimation` and BYM2 {cite:p}`riebler2016intuitive` models.
-It also allows scales efficiently with large datasets, a limitation of the CAR distribution.
+It also scales efficiently with large datasets, a limitation of the CAR distribution.
 Currently, work is being done to include the ICAR prior within PyMC.

 +++